NeelayK/colmap-split-merge/README.md

-# Unified SfM Reconstruction & Evaluation Pipeline
+# COLMAP split and merge Pipeline

 This repository provides a framework to automate dataset preparation, perform partitioned or unified sparse reconstructions using COLMAP, and comparing alignment with ground truth camera poses.
-This code has been tested on 7-Scenes Chess Dataset.
+This code has been tested on 7-Scenes Dataset.

 ---

 ### Core Requirements

-* **Python 3.11 or 3.12** (Mandatory for `open3d` and `pycolmap`).
+* **Python 3.11 or 3.12**
 * **COLMAP Binary Executable**: The `colmap` command must be mapped to your system's environmental `PATH` variables.
 Verify your installation by executing:
 ```bash
 colmap -h